maffos/self-supervised-footprint-cnn/README.md

 # Building Simplification

-A machine learning pipeline for building simplification using pretrained models on geometric features of local triangles.
+This is the official repository for the paper `Wamhoff, M., Baerenzung, J., Kaufhold, L., & Kada, M. (2025, November).
+CNN-Based Geometric Feature Embedding Using Coordinates for Cartographic Generalization Tasks on Building Footprints.
+In Proceedings of the ICA (Vol. 7, p.
+26).
+Göttingen, Germany: Copernicus Publications.` It implements a machine learning pipeline for building simplification using pretrained models on geometric features of local triangles.
 This project implements regression pretraining, classification, and building simplification tasks with a modular architecture.

 ## Overview